Non-Resident SDLT Surcharge Rules: Commencement, Transitional Rules, and Contract Vari

 How to analyse it

-A sensible way to approach the issue is to ask these questions in order:
+A sensible way to approach the issue is as follows.

 Example